metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 none of this information is ever sent anywhere, once you close down PowerShell it's all cleared.
 - If you publish your modification online (ex. to your fork) make sure your modification don't include any personal information such as user names, email or system info.
-- Bugs might exist which could do odd things, while I do my best according to my skills to avoid bugs you might want to read your rights here: [LINK](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/LICENSE)
+- Bugs might exist which could break things, while I do my best to avoid bugs you might want to remind yourself that this is "free software": [LINK](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/LICENSE)
-- In short as long as you don't do modifications that do unexpected things you're fine!
+- In short as long as you don't do modifications that do unexpected things you'll be just fine!

 ## Why do I get "access denied" errors